DEWETRON/OXYGEN-SDK/README.md

 Develop your own plugins for DEWETRON Oxygen Software!
 The SDK includes the framework, manual and examples to quickly get up and running using the Microsoft Visual Studio C++ toolchain.

-The following functionality is currently supported in the SDK and 'Oxygen 6.0':
+The following functionality is currently supported in the SDK and 'Oxygen 6.0' and later:
 - Read and Write data from/to numeric channels (Scalar and Vector)
 - Create channels
 - Create config items for setup save/load and user config